jcstroud/phyles/docs/tutorial.rst

     wherein configurations are stored are YAML files.
     Phyles facilitates using YAML files for configurations.
-    For example the opening, reading, and validating of whiche are automated by the
+    For example the opening, reading, and validating of which are automated by the
     :func:`phyles.Schema.read_config` function.

-Creating a Config Sample
+Creating a Sample Config
 ~~~~~~~~~~~~~~~~~~~~~~~~

 An instance of :class:`phyles.Schema` is capable of